WE NEED YOUR HELP TO COMPLETE THIS FILM.

 LIFE INTERRUPTED features character-driven storytelling and a combination of filming techniques designed to be compelling and to reveal personal and universal truths about the breast cancer experience.
 The stories are illustrated with original animations, graphics, photographs, and medical imaging, making complicated information clear and personal.
 With widely diverging ages (34-68), ethnicities (African-American, Native American, Jewish, Latina) socio-economic and geographic backgrounds, the shared stories will include verite footage of the daily lives of the main characters, filmed interviews and scenes of treatments and outcomes.

-THE FILMMAKER: Paula Mozen, is an Emmy award-winning documentary filmmaker, educator, and PBS consultant who was twice diagnosed with breast cancer in June 2008 and May 2011.
+Paula Mozen, is an Emmy award-winning documentary filmmaker, educator, and PBS consultant who was twice diagnosed with breast cancer in June 2008 and May 2011.
 Her treatments include: 2 lumpectomies, 38 weeks radiation therapy, chemotherapy, hormonal therapy and a bilateral mastectomy in January 2012 with reconstruction.
 She has served on the film faculties at Towson University in Baltimore, Montana State University, and San Francisco State University.
 Her two highly acclaimed Health Issue documentaries NO REWIND (teenagers and HIV/AIDS) and 3 girls i know... (young women and sexuality) are currently distributed nationally and internationally to over 6,000 high schools, universities (Harvard, Johns Hopkins, Columbia among many others,) public libraries, hospitals, medical schools, community health clinics and public health departments, and have been screened at dozens of highly acclaimed film festivals; and broadcast by PBS, Discovery Channel and Knowledge Network.